-In 2013/14, 7 of 8 "first time" Grade 12 students with a designated special needs graduated with a Dogwood, and 8 of 9 "first time" Grade 12 students of Aboriginal Ancestry received their Dogwood, 3 of those 8 with "Honours".
+In 2014/15, 9 of 11 "first time" Grade 12 students with a designated special need graduated with a Dogwood, and 7 of 7 eligible Grade 12 students of Aboriginal Ancestry received their Dogwood.

-91% of "first time" Grade 12 students graduate.
+93% of "first time" Grade 12 students graduated.

-We anticipate the remaining 9% will be represented in our "Six Year Completion Rate" in 2014/15.
+We anticipate the remaining 7% will be represented in our "Six Year Completion Rate" in 2015/16.

-Transition rates from Grade 6 to Grade 10 remain in the 100% range.
+Transition rates from Grade 6 to Grade 10 remain in the 90-100% range.
 At the Grade 11 year, we transition to Grade 12 only those students who will have the necessary course credits to graduate in the following year.
-The lower transition rate at the grade 11 year is related to an increase in our international student population.
-Through Individual student tracking, we continue to monitor this area to ensure we achieve 90% completion of Dogwood.
+The lower transition rate at the grade 11 year is also related to an increase in our international student population.
+Through individual student tracking, we continue to monitor this area to ensure we achieve 90% completion of Dogwood.